These Are the Fastest- and Slowest-Selling Neighbourhoods in the GTA

 It’s taking longer for homes to sell in 86% of neighbourhoods across the Greater Toronto Area compared to last year, but they’re still changing hands at a rapid fire rate in select pockets.

-So suggests the latest market analysis from digital real estate platform Wahi, which examined the average period of time that homes stayed listed on the market before selling (or being delisted) in approximately 400 neighbourhoods throughout the GTA during the third quarter of the year.
+So suggests the latest market analysis from digital real estate platform Wahi, which examined the average period of time that homes stayed listed on the market before selling in approximately 400 neighbourhoods throughout the GTA during the third quarter of the year.
 In general, the neighbourhoods with the quickest turnover were low-rise neighbourhoods in the City of Toronto.

-Wahi’s study reveals how the speed of home sales varies drastically in different parts of the region, as the neighbourhoods with the lowest and highest average days on market (ADOM) were separated by a difference of eight weeks.
+Wahi’s study reveals how the speed of home sales varies drastically in different parts of the region, as the neighbourhoods with the lowest and highest average days on market (DOM) were separated by a difference of eight weeks.

 “People talk about there being a Toronto housing market, but real estate is also influenced by factors on a much more local level,” says Wahi CEO Benjky Katchen.
 “The type of property, how it’s priced, the neighbourhood it’s located in, and more all have an impact on how quickly it sells,” he adds.